HaroldBrian/fireshield-learning-backend/README.md

 ## 🔄 Changelog

 ### v1.0.0
-- Initial release with complete SaaS backend functionality
+- Initial release with complete E-learning platform functionality
-- JWT authentication with refresh tokens
+- JWT authentication with refresh tokens and external providers
-- Role-based access control
+- Role-based access control for Admin, Trainer, and Learner roles
-- Course management system
+- Comprehensive course management system with sessions and contents
-- Enrollment and progress tracking
+- Enrollment and progress tracking with notifications
-- Internal messaging system
+- Internal messaging system with conversation management
 - Email notifications with HTML templates
+- Financial management with payment tracking
-- Comprehensive API documentation
+- Complete API documentation with Swagger
-- Docker support
-- Production-ready security features
+- Docker support and production-ready security features
+- Fireshield-specific customizations and workflows